2025 Fair dates: August 7 - 10, 2025

 • Remember to wash your hands after touching animals and always ask before touching any animals.

-• Each exhibit area may have specific rules, please be courteous.
+• Each exhibit area may have specific rules, so please be courteous.

 • Please follow the directions of the parking attendants.